epitomecl/p5avatar-mapping/README.md

 ## CREATE

-If user session is alive, a new category with a basic set of layers will be created.
+If user session is alive, a new canvas with a basic set of layers will be created.
-The category will hold an random artifical name.
+The canvas will hold an random artifical name.
-Each category has a selection of layers.
+Each canvas has a selection of layers.
 Layernames as default are background, body, fur, eye, mouth and accessorie.

 POST Input: